 3.2 Tossing a coin – Bernoulli distribution

-The simplest distribution that arises from one of the commonly used example in probability theory is Bernoulli distribution.
-It can be used to characterise the outcomes of coin tossing for many times.
+It is one of the simplest distributions.
+It can be used to characterise the situation, when there are only two outcomes of event, like the classical example with coin tossing.
 In this special case, according to this distribution, the random variable can only take two values: zero (e.g. for heads) and one (e.g. tails) with a probability of having tails equal to \(p=0.5\).
 It is a useful distribution not only for the coin experiment, but for any other experiment with two outcomes and some probability \(p\).
 For example, consumers behaviour when making a choice whether to buy a product or not can be modelled using Bernoulli distribution: we do not know what a consumer will choose and why, so based on some external information we can assign them a probability of purchase \(p\).

 In general, the distribution can be characterised with the following PMF: \[\begin{equation} f(y, p) = p^y (1-p)^{1-y}, \tag{3.1} \end{equation}\] where \(y\) can only take values of 0 and 1.
 Figure 3.3 demonstrates how the PMF (3.1) looks for several probabilities.